 - Managing anger effectively can improve health, heal relationships, and improve self-esteem.

-Sources: American Psychological Association, Mayo Clinic, Forgive for Good by Dr. Fred Luskin, National Youth Violence Prevention, Emotional Intelligence by Daniel Goleman, Leonard Ingram’s Anger Management, Deadly Emotions by Dr. Don Colbert, American Association of Anger Management Providers, and Washington and Shady Grove Adventist Hospitals.
+Sources: American Psychological Association, Mayo Clinic, Forgive for Good by Dr. Fred Luskin, National Youth Violence Prevention, Emotional Intelligence by Daniel Goleman, Leonard Ingram’s Anger Management, Deadly Emotions by Dr. Don Colbert, American Association of Anger Management Providers, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.